 Master’s Degree in Counseling

-Master’s degree in counseling programs should be accredited by CACREP to best prepare you for your state’s counseling licensure.
-According to CACREP, a Master’s in Counseling degree program should consist of graduate-level study with a minimum of 60 semester credit hours or 90 quarter credit hours.
+A CACREP-accredited program is widely recognized and often aligns closely with licensure requirements, but it isn’t mandatory in every state.
+Always confirm your state board’s rules (credit hours, required courses, and supervised clinical experience) before you enroll.
+According to CACREP, a Master’s in Counseling degree program should consist of graduate-level study totaling at least 60 semester credit hours or 90 quarter credit hours.
 These hours should cover eight common core areas:

 In addition, the program should incorporate both a practicum of at least 100 clock hours over a full academic term, including at least 40 hours of direct client service, and an internship of at least 600 hours of supervised counseling, with at least 240 hours of direct client service.